Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Simulated dataset

 \item R$_{\mathrm{mfp}}$ (Mpc): mean free path of ionizing photons through HII regions.
 Star forming regions produce ionizing photons that go on to escape their HII region and ionize neutral HI.
 However, these photons encounter Lyman limit systems (LLS), which are dense neutral hydrogen pockets where the recombination rate is higher than in the IGM \citep{Miralda_Escude_2000}.
 The ionizing photons are absorbed in these regions, limiting their ionizing radius.
 The mean free path of these photons has been measured $\sim$ 50 Mpc at $z = 6$ \citep{Prochaska2009}.
 However, \cite{Mesinger_2012kSZ} find that when the ionized region radius exceeds that of the mean free path of the ionizing photons, the process of reionization is impeded, implying that the smaller R$_{\mathrm{mfp}}$ values can have a large effect.
 We therefore vary the $R_{\mathrm{mfp}}$ between 3-80 Mpc to match the work of \citep{Mesinger_2012kSZ}. \end{itemize}

 We sampled from a Latin Hypercube (LH) of uniform prior across the ranges given above for each parameter, creating 39,000 samples.
 For each parameter combination, we generate a lightcone using 21cmFAST, each with a different seed dictating the underlying density distribution initialized at z = 300 \citep{mesinger201121cmfast}.
 We used a box size of 250 Mpc with 128 cells per side and eight logarithmic $k_{\perp}$ and $k_{\parallel}$ bins between 0.01-3.01 and 0.02-2.05, respectively.
-To mimic expected observations of the EoR, we separate the lightcone into 15 MHz chunks, creating a total of eight chunks, and calculate the 2D power spectrum of each.
+To mimic expected observations of the EoR, we subtract the mean temperature from the lightcone, we then separate the lightcone into 15 MHz chunks, creating a total of eight chunks, and calculate the 2D power spectrum of each.
 The central redshifts associated with these eight frequency intervals are: 11.22, 9.82, 8.70, 7.80, 7.05, 6.45, 5.88, 5.41.
 This results in eight 2D power spectra for each parameter sample.
 The emulator model is then trained on 27,300 samples, validated on 7,800, and tested on 3,900 samples.
+The test, train, validate split is kept consistent throughout the pipeline; in training the 2DPS emulator, the ionization history emulator and the SBI framework.
+This ensures any observation on which we have performed inference has not been seen by any step in the pipeline.
+The same is true for the test set used to assess coverage in \ref{SBC}.